ColinKennedy/ways/docs/plugin_advanced.rst

                 - job/shot

-Now let's see this in a live environment
+Now let's see this in a live Python environment

 ::